How to Copy Directory in Linux / Unix

 Now, this command copies the destination directory into the source directory.

-If you go to the cp man page then you see that cp command uses the -R or the -r or the –recursive option to copy directory recursively.
+You can visit the cp man page to see that cp command uses the -R or the -r or the –recursive option to copy directory recursively.

 So, What is the correct Linux Copy Directory Command: